namuol/react-seamstress/PLAYING_NICE.md

 Media queries are *terribly* useful for web developers.

-free-style uses a pure CSS-based approach to support native `@media` queries, and for that it's awesome.
+free-style uses a pure CSS-based approach to support native `@media` queries with CSS-in-JS, and for that it's awesome.

 In order for free-style's `@media` implementation to work as-expected with `@seamstress`, we'd need to provide some kind of sugaring function.